-The TOE is either in TEST, ISSUER or USER configuration.

-- The only authorised TOE configuration modifications are: - TEST to ISSUER configuration, - TEST to USER configuration, - ISSUER to USER configuration. - The TSF ensures the switching and the control of TOE configuration. - The TSF reduces the available features depending on the TOE configuration.
+- The TOE is either in TEST, or USER configuration. - The only authorised TOE configuration modification is: - TEST to USER configuration. - The TSF ensures the switching and the control of TOE configuration. - The TSF reduces the available features depending on the TOE configuration.

-8.6 Audit storage (FAU_SAS.1)
+8.5 Audit storage (FAU_SAS.1)

-In Issuer configuration, the TOE provides commands to store data and/or prepersonalisation data and/or supplements of the ES in the NVM.
+In User configuration, the TOE provides commands to store data and/or pre-personalisation data and/or supplements of the ES in the NVM.
 These commands are only available to authorized processes, and only until phase 6.

-8.7 Resistance to physical attack (FPT_PHP.3)
+8.6 Resistance to physical attack (FPT_PHP.3)

-The TSF ensures resistance to physical tampering, thanks to the following features:

-- The TOE implements counter-measures that reduce the exploitability of physical probing. - The TOE is physically protected by an active shield that commands an automatic reaction on die integrity violation detection.
+- 191 The TSF ensures resistance to physical tampering, thanks to the following features: - The TOE implements counter-measures that reduce the exploitability of physical probing. - The TOE is physically protected by an active shield that commands an automatic reaction on die integrity violation detection.

-8.8 Basic internal transfer protection (FDP_ITT.1), Basic internal TSF data transfer protection (FPT_ITT.1) & Subset information flow control (FDP_IFC.1)
+8.7 Basic internal transfer protection (FDP_ITT.1), Basic internal TSF data transfer protection (FPT_ITT.1) & Subset information flow control (FDP_IFC.1)

-229 The TSF prevents the disclosure of internal and user data thanks to:
+- The TSF prevents the disclosure of internal and user data thanks to:

 - Memories scrambling and encryption,

 - · Bus encryption,

 - Mechanisms for operation execution concealment,

 - etc..

-8.9 Random number generation (FCS_RNG.1)
+8.8 Random number generation (FCS_RNG.1)